git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * Note starts and lengths are lit in different colors.
 * Long press a pad which contains a note to edit the parameters of the note (except Poly Sequencer).
 * Use the Scene buttons to change the grids resolution.
+* Shift+Pad enables and increases note repeat by 1.
+* Select+Pad enables and decreases note repeat by 1.

 ### Note Sequencer